 Two hundred four undergraduate students participated in the study in exchange for extra credit in a marketing class.
 Each participant read a pamphlet with the same message that requested that he or she make a donation of time or money to a fictional charity called Spread the Warmth, which provided blankets to needy families during the winter (see Appendix A).
-In the touch condition, a 4×4 inch swatch of black fleece fabric that was similar to the texture of a blanket was attached to the pamphlet; the control condition had no touch element.
-After reading the pamphlet, participants completed a questionnaire that included measures of their affective response to the pamphlet (for scale items, see Appendix C), attitude toward the pamphlet, attitude toward the organization, and willingness to donate time or money to Spread the Warmth.6 Next, under the guise of a separate study, we administered the six-item autotelic NFT scale.
-Finally, we thanked the participants and debriefed them.
+In the touch condition, a $4 \times 4$ inch swatch of black fleece fabric that was similar to the texture of a blanket was attached to the pamphlet; the control condition had no touch element.
+After reading the pamphlet, participants completed a questionnaire that included measures of their affective response to the pamphlet (for scale items, see Appendix C), attitude toward the pamphlet, attitude toward the organization, and willingness to donate time or money to Spread the Warmth.
+Next, under the guise of a separate study, we administered the six-item and debriefed them.